scalawithcats/scala-with-cats/src/pages/monoids/cats.md

 *Cats Kernel?*

-Cats Kernel is a subproject of Cats providing a small set of typeclasses for libraries that don't require the full Cats toolbox.
+Cats Kernel is a subproject of Cats providing a small set of type classes for libraries that don't require the full Cats toolbox.
 While these core type classes are technically defined in the [`cats.kernel`][cats.kernel.package] package,